This article has links to products and services we recommend, which we may make a commission from.

 Made from wheat flour, sugar, green bean paste, fried onions, lard, and salt, these pastries have an interesting salty and savory combination.

-Fun Facts about Durian
+Fun Facts About Durian Fruit

 You will find signs reminding you not to transport this pungent smelly fruit with you.
-And if a hotel finds out that you had Durian in your room, they may fine you for that.
+And if a hotel finds out that you had durian in your room, they may fine you for that.

-Needless to say, it’s safer and far more enjoyable to have it at a market or a fruit stall vendor.
-Not only it will be prepared so you can taste it in its best conditions and it will keep you out of trouble!
+That way, the fruit will be properly prepared so that you can taste it in its best conditions, and it will keep you out of trouble!

 Savor The Adventure!

 Claire is co-founder of Authentic Food Quest and a lover of simple and exquisite cuisine.
 Since 2015, with her partner, Rosemary, she has been traveling the world as a digital nomad, creating content about local food experiences.

 Her advice from visiting 45 countries and more than 240 food cities has been featured in Lonely Planet, Business Insider, Honest Cooking, Food Insider, and Huffington Post.
 She has also co-authored three books, including one in collaboration with Costa Brava Tourism.

 An ex-mechanical engineer, Claire is responsible for SEO, keeping the website running, and the fun food & travel videos on YouTube.